PDeMund/hello-world/README.md

 # hello-world
-learning by doing (and sometimes making mistakes)
+I'm attempting to learn by doing (and sometimes make mistakes) Let's call this commit #2